Meet Dr. Kristy McKiness

 Dr. Kristy McKiness Ed.D, LCPC, ACS is the founder of KM Institute LLC, and has been in the helping profession since 2001.
 She completed her doctorate degree in Counseling and Higher Education at Northern Illinois University.
 Dr. McKiness has rendered services in settings including jail, emergency room, outpatient, residential, and schools.
 She highly enjoys working with adolescents and their families as well as adults and couples.

 She is dedicated to serving first responders, and completed her doctoral dissertation on police officers perspectives of Crisis Intervention Team (CIT) training.
-She also serves as a member of the Illinois Association of Chiefs of Police on the Police Psychological Services Committee to advocate for a variety of supportive services to law enforcement officers.
 Dr. McKiness has worked with first responders since 2001 through collaboration with CACI and forensic interviewing, providing professional trainings, rendering mental health and substance abuse services to responders and their families, and training other clinicians to work with first responders.
 She serves as the Clinical Director for the Illinois Firefighter Peer Support Team, and serves as the Board Secretary.
 She is also a NEMRT certified trainer for CIT trainings.
-She holds certifications the areas of sexual assault and domestic violence, a 120 hour specialization certification in counseling firefighters, is a certified divorce mediator and forensic interviewer, and has a certification as an Approved Clinical Supervisor.
+She holds certifications the areas of sexual assault and domestic violence, is a certified divorce mediator and forensic interviewer, and has a certification as an Approved Clinical Supervisor.

 With regard to her clinical style, Dr. McKiness enjoys working with her clients to reach their personal goals while enhancing their emotional wellness.
 She recognizes change to be a positive part of growth, progress, and opportunities.
 She believes in empowering her clients to help them identify their strengths as one avenue of creating long last change.
 Dr. McKiness highly enjoys working with adolescents, adults, couples, and families.